 Pat Porter Centre, 10 Chrysler Gate, Steinbach

 Five presenters have been invited to share their knowledge and experience, as we explore a variety of topics relevant to our community.
-The session topics include reading biblical texts in a new light, scientific research, intersex realities, stories from the transgender community and more.
-Each presentation will be followed by a conversation circle.
+Full descriptions of each session can be found on our home page.
 There will be all-day refreshments and lunch at noon.
 Admission is free, and donations to cover costs are welcome.
 We hope to see you there!

 Prayers for Bobby